 Does the UK’s decision to leave the European Union affect students from EU member states?

-The referendum result does not have any immediate implications for the status of EU students in the UK.
+The UK's decision to leave the EU does not have any immediate implications for the status of EU students in the UK.

 Will students from EU member states still be able to apply for UK student loans or grants?

-Current university students from the EU and those applying to courses starting in 2017–18 and 2018-19 will not see any changes to their loan eligibility or fee status.
+Current university students from the EU and those applying to courses starting in 2019-20 will not see any changes to their loan eligibility or fee status.
+Students applying to start courses in England and Scotland in 2020-21 are also guaranteed the same fee status.
 This guarantee will apply for the full duration of the course, even if the course finishes after the UK has left the EU.

 Can EU students still come to the UK on the Erasmus+ exchange programme?

-Yes.
-Students from the 27 European Union countries and the other five programme countries can continue to come to the UK in 2017.
-They can also plan to come to the UK in 2018, as the UK remains a full EU member and Erasmus+ programme country throughout the negotiation period.
-UK participation in Erasmus+ after the UK leaves the European Union is a matter for the negotiations.
+In principle, students from the 27 European Union countries and the other five programme countries can continue to come to the UK until 2020 as part of Erasmus+.
+UK participation in Erasmus+ beyond 2020 and after the UK leaves the European Union is a matter for the negotiations.

-The British Council, UK National Agency and Universities UK are all strongly supportive of continued and full UK participation in Erasmus+ after the UK leaves the European Union, so that UK and EU students can continue to benefit from Erasmus+ opportunities over the longer term.
+The British Council, the Erasmus+ UK National Agency (British Council and Ecorys UK) and Universities UK are strongly supportive of continued and full UK participation in Erasmus+ after the UK leaves the European Union, so that UK and EU students can continue to benefit from Erasmus+ opportunities over the longer term.

 Where can I find more detailed information?